danfuzz/bayou/doc/coding-conventions.md

   word, all lower case, though capitalized as appropriate for prose or `camelCasing`).
 In addition, `ws` is a good choice for a shorthand name of a variable that contains an instance of one (or something related).

+### Exceptions to the conventions

+Because nobody and no scheme is perfect, there are no doubt exceptions to the conventions, probably inadvertently.
+These should be considered opportunities for an easy fix as opposed to being examples to emulate.